-Local dictionaries contain new attributes / classes defined by the data preparer, in conjunction with discussions with your DN, as needed to contain detailed descriptions of the various products being created.
-A data preparer creates a local dictionary when he wishes to define attributes and classes specific to his mission, observing campaign, data restoration effort, etc. They are an essential tool for providing data preparer's latitude to tailor their labels to more closely fit the particular nature of the observational and supplementary data in your archive.
+A data preparer creates a local dictionary when he needs to define attributes and classes specific to his mission, observing campaign, data restoration effort, etc, including but not limited to specific instrument parameters, and additional observational parameters.
+They are an essential tool for providing data preparer's latitude to tailor their labels to more closely fit the particular nature of the observational and supplementary data in the archive.